Posted on May 20, 2019, by https://thecenterforcontemplativepractice.org

-This might seem like an odd topic for Lectio Divina, but, I assure you, it is very real, embarrassingly real.
-It is real because none of us practice prayer and hopefully contemplation without distractions and trying to avoid bad thoughts.
-That it is not just the tomfoolery of a broken-down old Lay Cistercian, St. Benedict in Chapter 4 of the Rule of St. Benedict states:
+This might seem like an odd topic for Lectio Divina, but I assure you, it is authentic, embarrassingly honest.
+It is natural because none of us practice prayer and hopefully contemplation without distractions and trying to avoid evil thoughts.
+That it is not just the tomfoolery of a broken-down old Lay Cistercian, St. Benedict, in Chapter 4 of the Rule of St. Benedict, states:

 46 Yearn for everlasting life with holy desire.

 47 Day by day, remind yourself that you are going to die.

 48 Hour by hour, keep careful watch over all you do,

 49 aware that God’s gaze is upon you, wherever you may be.

 50 As soon as wrongful thoughts come into your heart, dash them against Christ and disclose them to your spiritual father.
 51 Guard your lips against harmful or deceptive speech.

 The Holy Spirit presented me with these thoughts hoping that I might be smart enough to assimilate them into my Lay Cistercian spirituality and The Cistercian Way.
 These thoughts are my own interpretation (as I listened to Christ while on a park bench in the dead of winter) and do not reflect any Lay Cistercian or Cistercian points of view.
 I share them with you because I was asked to do so.